Late Pa. man’s ex-girlfriend may inherit his $1 million retirement account 35 years after they broke up

 Rolison, a Bristol native, enrolled in P&G’s employee retirement plan in 1987, naming his then-girlfriend, Margaret Sjostedt, as his only beneficiary on a handwritten form.
 The couple broke up two years later, but Rolison never changed his beneficiary information, according to court records.

 At the time of his death from a heart attack at age 59, Rolison’s retirement account was worth more than $750,000, and has reportedly grown in value since then.
-His estate, led by his brothers, has been fighting the distribution to Sjostedt, now Margaret Losinger, 68, for nearly a decade, arguing in federal court that P&G breached its fiduciary duty by not properly informing Rolison of his beneficiary designation on file with the company.
+His estate, led by his brothers, has been fighting the distribution to Sjostedt, now Margaret Losinger, 68, for nearly a decade, arguing in U.S. District Court that P&G breached its fiduciary duty by not properly informing Rolison of his beneficiary designation on file with the company.

 The money, they claim, should go to the estate — not Losinger, whom Rolison “acrimoniously” separated from decades ago, court records say.
 Estate attorney David Gould said Rolison “would have never kept her in place as beneficiary,” and believed she had been removed.